needyamin/YAMiN-eCommerce-Shop-Using-Laravel-9/README.md

 > $ php artisan migrate

+> $ Rename example.env to .env and connect with database

 `Step 2:` Now Open Your Browser and type this address on your browser address bar and hit enter.